makersacademy/airport_challenge/README.md

 Throughout I attempted to refactor the code and slimmed down the tests.

+Approach I took was to create 2 classes (Airport and Plane) and 1 Module (Weather) to build the program.
+- The Airport class contains most of the mechanics of the program and the user interacts primarily with the Airport Instances to control landing and take off of the planes.
+There are a lot of private methods to facilitate the program, and limit the options for the user to interfer with the mechanics.
+User can see the values of the instance variables as this will allow the user to decide about what to do next.
+- The Plane class initially was an empty class, but in order to facilitate the edge cases the plane now contains information on where it is and if its flying.
+The user cannot manipulate the plane class directly, and can only see the status of the plane.

 On completion:
 - all user stories were delivered
 - all RSPEC tests passed